CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

     In this example, the system determines that to meet the Delivery Date of 30.11.17, 0:00, production must finish by 28.11.17, 12:00.
 The green row on the **Scheduling Board** confirms that the Manufacturing Orders can be scheduled and delivered on time.

-2. Delivery date is not possible to realize.
+#### Scenario 2: Delivery date is not possible to realize

     If the required delivery date cannot be achieved, the system displays the Manufacturing Order data in red on the **Scheduling Board**, indicating that the order cannot be completed on time.

     To determine the earliest possible completion date, click **Reschedule**.
-The system automatically switches to **Forward scheduling** and calculates the earliest possible **Start Date and Time**.
+The system automatically switches to ``Forward`` scheduling and calculates the earliest possible **Start Date and Time**.
 Based on the manufacturing duration, it also calculates the corresponding **End Date and Time**.

     Use the calculated **End Date and Time** to define a new feasible **Required Date and Time**.
-To do this, change the scheduling direction to **Backward** and enter the new **Required Date and Time**.
+To do this, change the scheduling direction to ``Backward`` and enter the new **Required Date and Time**.
 After rescheduling, the system recalculates the production timeline.
 If the Manufacturing Order can now be completed within the required timeframe, the row changes from red to green, indicating that the order can be scheduled successfully.

 ## Sales Order Minimum Order Quantity